zer0Kerbal/NearFutureRovers/readme.md

 ### Preamble by [`MichaelV2.0`][auth-link]

-> This pack seeks to fill the kerbal's need for thrill and adventure in the way of exploration and little to no safety guidelines.
+> This pack seeks to fill the kerbal's need for thrill and adventure in the way of exploration with little to no safety guidelines.
 The pack consists of a variety of rover parts to tackle the gap in planetary scientific exploration as well as cargo and passenger transportation.
 >
 > Leading the pack in these endeavors is the `R32M Puma` vehicle parts which give the perfect platform for light transport solutions and scientific exploration.
 >
 > Accompanying the `Puma` is it's big brother the `R32L Honey Badger` parts which work fluently with the `Puma` parts to help with heavier cargo transportation, mining and planetary exploration. for Kerbal Space Program.
 >
-> V2 Industries (V2I) presents [Near Future Rovers (NFR)][NFR], which seeks to fill the kerbal's need for thrill and adventure in the way of exploration and little to no safety guidelines.
+> V2 Industries (V2I) presents [Near Future Rovers (NFR)][NFR], which seeks to fill the kerbal's need for thrill and adventure in the way of exploration with little to no safety guidelines.
 The pack consists of a variety of rover parts to tackle the gap in planetary scientific exploration as well as cargo and passenger transportation for Kerbal Space Program.

 ### See more